moneyadviceservice/frontend-code-standards/Readme.md

 ## JavaScript

+### CoffeeScript
+We do not use CoffeeScript for any development work nor encourage any 3rd party company working on our tools to use it.
+Instead a well structured JavaScript code with proper object oriented structure gives us similar flexibility and has a lower learning curve than CS has.

 ### JavaScript Libraries
 Our library of choice is [jQuery](http://jquery.com/).
 We currently use jQuery 1.8.1 which is provided by Ruby on Rails.